 The dots in color represent the coins of your dashboard, and they will always be displayed.
-The black dots represent the top marketcap coins, and you can change their numbers with the slider.
-The size of a dot depend on the marketcap of the corresponding coin, but the dependance is non-linear for display convenience, so this should only be used to identify coins easier.
+The black dots represent the top marketcap coins, and you can change their number with the slider.
+The size of a dot depends on the marketcap of the corresponding coin, but the dependance is non-linear for display convenience, so this should only be used to identify coins easier.
 Hovering a dot will give you the name of the coin.

 This is a mechanical simulation : each link apply a force closing the two coins it connects.
 The intensity of the force depends on the coins prices correlations on the last 7 days.
 Note that for readability, only the stronger correlations get their links.

 The graph is updated every day.

 How to use it

 As you can see, there's a lot of information on this graph : lot of dots, lot of links.
 You shouldn't try to analyse each connection individually : the task would be difficult as the module hasn't been built for that, and maybe it won't be so relevant as the noise in prices data is not always meaningful and individual correlations can be quite sensitive to this noise.

 The idea is to take advantage of the mechanical simulation to interpret the resulting positions of the coins : the more coins are close to one another, the more they have been correlated the past week.
 The graph sometimes brings out clusters that allow to very quickly detect common tendencies between coins, and thus give you some good leads to find out what common denominators shaped the market recently.
 Don't hesitate to play around with the graph (you can click and drag the dots) and see how it responds.

 For example, on the above screenshot you easily see different clusters, they represent similar price evolution from last week.
 You'll find below the corresponding prices chart that confirms that conclusion and will help you visualize the meaning of the cluster map :